Home

 DVD and Blu-ray

-Finding the Best DVD Authoring Software
+Finding The Best DVD Authoring Software For Your Documentary or Video Project

-Since I work on a Mac computer and needed general software for a variety of video projects, the choice was easy: Apple’s iDVD ($79 with iLife package). iDVD includes widescreen templates for 16:9/widescreen and HD projects.
+Since I work on an iMac computer and needed general software for a variety of video projects, the choice was easy: Apple’s iDVD.

-For information about DVD Burners, Blu-ray Burners or DVD Recorders, go straight to that page.
+For information about DVD Burners, Blu-ray Burners or DVD Recorders, go straight to that page

 What is DVD Authoring?